FacuPompa/FacuPompa/README.md

-<h1 align="center">Hi 👋, I'm Facundo!</h1>
+<h1 align="center">Hi, I'm Facundo!</h1>

-<h3 align="center">💻 Fullstack Developer from Argentina | Passionate about web development and continuous learning</h3>
+<h3 align="center">💻 Fullstack Developer from Argentina | Enthusiastic about web development and always eager to learn more.</h3>

 ---

 ## 👨‍💻 About Me

-I'm Facundo, a fullstack developer in training from Argentina 🇦🇷.
-I'm passionate about technology, programming, and solving problems by building useful apps.
+I'm Facundo, a fullstack developer in training from Argentina I'm passionate about technology, programming, and solving problems by building useful apps.
 In my free time, I enjoy reading, watching series, and learning something new every day.